reav4nn/youtube-downloader-app/memory-bank/activeContext.md

 ---END DESIGN SNIPPET---

 notes:
-- Authentication (Google SSO) deferred until after UI is stable.
+- Authentication (Google SSO) implemented with Passport + sessions; frontend and backend configured for cross-origin credentials.
 - Photo upload and AI analysis / manual food entry mentioned by user in conversation: this appears to be from a different project; ignore for this project.
  - ffmpeg and ffprobe installed and on PATH (confirmed by user) for yt-dlp merging/conversion.